rkuttan/DataCleaning/Codebook.md

 Similarly data was combined for all the training data sets.
 After that, both the test and training data frames were combined into one single data frame.
 An aggregate grouped by activity and subject was performed on the single data frame to find out the means of each of the observed variables.
-Every Activity that had values 1 to 6 in the original data set was transformed into corresponding descriptive names like Walking, Wlking Upstairs etc. These descriptive names were taken from activity_labels.txt
+Every Activity that had values 1 to 6 in the original data set was transformed into corresponding descriptive names like Walking, Walking Upstairs etc. These descriptive names were taken from activity_labels.txt

 #Variables